 The course will enhance apprentices’ skills in supporting children or young people’s learning in schools or colleges.
 It also develops their responsibilities so they can work independently with groups of children and/or equips them for supporting the learning of pupils with special educational needs.
-The apprentice will also help to plan, carry out and evaluate a wide range of learning activities.
+The student will also help to plan, carry out and evaluate a wide range of learning activities.

-This programme is an excellent stepping stone to a Higher Level Teaching Assistant course, Foundation Degree or higher level training.
+The apprenticeship is an excellent stepping-stone to a Higher Level Teaching Assistant course, Foundation Degree or higher level training.
 It also develops professional behaviours which are essential in the workforce.

 What are the benefits:

 The apprentice must be over 16 years old and have:

 Alongside the Apprenticeship Standard for Teaching Assistants, the apprentice will study Level 2 Functional Skills qualifications in English and Maths (if these have not already been achieved at point of entry).